resolve/flms/README.md

 Development
 =============

-Developing for FLMS is a breeze due to it's TDD nature:
+Contributions are very welcome!
+Fortunately Developing for FLMS is a breeze due to it's TDD nature:

-First clone the repository:
+* First fork the repository [here](https://github.com/Originate/flms).

-    $ git clone git@github.com:Originate/flms.git

-Then:

-    $ bundle install

-Then run the tests:
+* Check out your local fork, make changes.

+* run:

     $ rspec

-Thats it!
-Please make sure to have all tests passing before you issue a pull request!
-Thanks!
+To make sure all tests pass.

+* Submit changes as pull requests with test coverage.

 Credits
 =======